kennethsoh/faceapi-website/README.md

 > CREATE TABLE IF NOT EXISTS logs.users (`userid` INT NOT NULL AUTO_INCREMENT,`username` VARCHAR(64) NOT NULL,`password` VARCHAR(64) NOT NULL,`imagelink` VARCHAR(64) NOT NULL,PRIMARY KEY (`userid`));
 ```

-6. Depending on your mysql database setup, edit db_connection.js for the correct user and password.
+6. Depending on your mysql database setup, edit <a href="https://github.com/kennethsoh/faceapi-website/blob/master/db_connection.js" target="_blank">db_connection.js</a> for the correct user and password.

 ## Usage